RallyCommunity/super-customizable-cfd/README.md

  * Add export
  * Add advanced filtering
  * Add support for timebox scoped pages
+ * Add support for end date of today

 10 August 2014 - This is a complete rewrite.
 The most significant changes are:
  * Settings are now accessed from the gear menu